-As I was transported to the Jaipur of the 80s and 90s, my most memorable years in the city, I recalled how life had been one big celebration, and never a dull moment with the larger-than-life Gayatri Devi, Rajmata of Jaipur always at the heart of it.
+As I was transported to the Jaipur of the 80s and 90s, my most memorable years in the city, I recalled how life had been one big celebration with never a dull moment with the larger-than-life Gayatri Devi, Rajmata of Jaipur, always at the heart of it.

-My first interaction with the Royal House of Cooch-Behar happened in the late 60s when I met Maharaja Jagaddipendra Narayan in Babina, a quaint army cantonment near Jhansi, in Uttar Pradesh.
-The extremely charming Maharaja, an Honorary Officer of the 7th Light Cavalry, one of the oldest regiments of the Indian Army, had come to attend the Zojila Day celebrations.
-Commemorating the incredible feat of the regiment’s tanks going into battle at the dizzying heights of 11,578 ft of the Zojila Pass during the Indo Pak war of 1948, they were hailed as the ‘Saviours of Srinagar’.
+My first interaction with the Royal House of Cooch-Behar happened in the late 60s when I met Maharaja Jagaddipendra Narayan at Babina, a quaint army cantonment near Jhansi, Uttar Pradesh.
+The extremely charming Maharaja was an honorary officer of the 7th Light Cavalry, one of the oldest regiments of the Indian Army.
+He had come to attend the Zojila Day celebrations commemorating the incredible feat of the regiment’s tanks going into battle at the dizzying heights of 11,578 ft of the Zojila Pass during the Indo Pak war of 1948.
+They were hailed as the ‘Saviours of Srinagar’.

 In the early 90s when the regiment was stationed in Jaisalmer, the Rajmata decided to attend Zojila Day.
 It was a great joy for my husband that she asked him to accompany her to the celebrations.
 During the trip, she mentioned to him that I had never invited her home.
 Now, I hadn’t been remiss, just worried about inviting her home!
 But since she had now practically invited herself in such a beautiful expression of her affection for us, it gave me the courage to arrange a dinner party for the Rajmata.